Megalos-Corp/Megalos-Adventure/README.md

 The Megalos adventure is a multi-player modpack focused on a medieval steampunk universe with Create as main mod.
 It allows an experience respecting the general idea of the game associated with the ideas of Nesios and the present mods.

+the modpack is designed to be played on a server, a solo version will come later.